Willie O'Dea affidavit incident: Reaction

 Newspapers in Ireland discussed O'Dea's resignation the following day.
 "Yet more proof that Fianna Fail simply don't get it", The Irish Times informed its readers.
 The Irish Independent said the Green Party was responsible for O'Dea's resignation and noted that he would receive compensation of €100,000.

 Defamation victim Councillor Maurice Quinlivan welcomed the Minister's resignation, describing his position as "untenable" and expressing joy that the "sorry saga" had been "finally put to bed".

 Dan Boyle said the Green Party would remain as Fianna Fáil's coalition partners after the resignation of O'Dea.

 Fine Gael TD Michael Noonan paid tribute to O'Dea, speaking of his "respect" for the former minister and acknowledging: "It is regrettable that Limerick will be without a Cabinet minister for the foreseeable future".

 Fine Gael TD Dinny McGinley criticised the Government for their handling of the affair, saying it had "brought standards in the Dáil to a new low".

 O'Dea's first public comments following his resignation came on 19 February 2010:

 O'Dea also admitted for the first time that the Green Party had pushed him aside.

 Garda Commissioner Fachtna Murphy will decide soon whether to investigate the affair.

 Former RTÉ 2fm disc jockey and friend of O'Dea Michael McNamara described O'Dea's departure as "a bad day for Limerick".

 In Cork on 20 February Green Party leader John Gormley said that prior to the Minister's resignation he had told Taoiseach Brian Cowen that O'Dea's position was "untenable and the stability of the Government would be under threat as a consequence and it would prove a real distraction" if he did go.

 On 18 March 2010, an opinion poll found that almost 63% of the Limerick population believed it was necessary for Willie O'Dea to resign as Defence Minister.

 Scandal database GateCrimes rates Brothelgate 'Totally a Gate'.

 Song

-Limerick rap duo The Rubberbandits achieved success online with their lampoon record "A Song for Willie O'Dea".
+Limerick rap duo The Rubberbandits achieved success online with their lampoon "A Song for Willie O'Dea".